telereso/telereso/README.md

 #### Add `RemoteViewInflater`

-This inflater will make sure all the android application views that display strings or images have the remote functionality,\
+This inflater will make sure all the android application views that display strings or images have the remote functionality,<br>
-The inflater will detect if you're setting the text in the xml directly like `andriod:text=@stirngs/user_name`\
+The inflater will detect if you're setting the text in the xml directly like `andriod:text=@stirngs/user_name`<br>
-And use the remote version if it's found or default back to the original value\
+And use the remote version if it's found or default back to the original value<br>

 The inflater handles the following views :